MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-The San Francisco Giants will almost certainly be sellers at the trade deadline and according to Jon Morosi of MLB.com, the only players who will be off limits in trade talks will be Madison Bumgarner, Buster Posey and Brandon Crawford.
+The San Francisco Giants will almost certainly be sellers at the trade deadline, and according to Jon Morosi of MLB.com, the only players who will be off limits in trade talks will be Madison Bumgarner, Buster Posey and Brandon Crawford.

 Notably absent from that list is first baseman Brandon Belt.

-Belt might never be the traditional 30-homer threat first base position, but he's averaged 37 doubles, 18 home runs and 75 RBI to go along with a 4.1 WAR the past two seasons and he's well on his way to similar numbers this year.
+Belt might never be the traditional 30-homer threat at the first base position, but he's averaged 37 doubles, 18 home runs and 75 RBI to go along with a 4.1 WAR the past two seasons, and he's well on his way to similar numbers this year.

 16. Eric Thames, Milwaukee Brewers (Preseason Rank: 23)